Sydonnah/hello-world/README.md

 I love :cake: and :pizza:

-I am 21 years old
+I am 21 years old and I am a female